 Teen Growth Hormone Usage Rising

-Performance enhancing drugs (PEDs) has been a topic of much debate amongst professionals of multiple fields, involving legal, medical, and even ethical issues.
+Performance-enhancing drugs (PEDs) have been a topic of much debate amongst professionals of multiple fields, involving legal, medical, and even ethical issues.
 Although many individuals choose to use some sort of PEDs for a variety of reasons, there is a growing concern as the usage of synthetic human growth hormone (HGH) amongst high school students is rising.